Skip to main content

 During the summer of 2019, a small team of INA archaeologists directed by INA Vice President Cemal Pulak, Professor and Coordinator of the Nautical Archaeology Program at Texas A&M University, in partnership with Hakan Öniz, Associate Professor in the Division of Mediterranean Underwater Cultural Heritage at Akdeniz University, and under the auspices of the Antalya Museum, initiated the excavation of a Bronze Age shipwreck.

-Among the ~100 ingots visible on the seabed, the team quickly discovered that many of them are encrusted together or concreted to the rock below.
-This meant that careful chiseling was required during each of our 20-minute dives.
-In the course of the three weeks that remained, we succeeded in freeing and raising five ingots.
+Among the ~100 ingots visible on the seabed, the team quickly discovered that many of them were encrusted together or concreted to the rock below.
+Careful chiseling was required during each of the 20-minute dives, and over the course of the remaining three weeks, the team freed and raised five ingots.
 These included (a) pillow-shaped oxhide ingots (stylistically earlier than those ‘eared’ oxhide ingots on the 14th-century B.C.
-Uluburun shipwreck), and (b) round plano-convex ‘bun’ ingots, although there is more variety among the ingot cargo than just these two types.
-The excavation of this cargo, then, presents an unparalleled opportunity to learn about the methodological and metallurgical origins of these earliest ingots.
+Uluburun shipwreck), and (b) round plano-convex ‘bun’ ingots; there was more variety among the ingot cargo than just these two types.
+The excavation of this cargo presented an unparalleled opportunity to learn about the methodological and metallurgical origins of these earliest ingots.

 Throughout the summer of 2019, Virazon II performed flawlessly and greatly enhanced the safety, efficiency, and comfort of all those on board.
-Our two cooks prepared meals in the Virazon II galley for up to 40 people eating on two ships (Virazon II and Arkeo); we used the 5-ton A-frame to safely lower various pieces of safety equipment to the seabed, and the spacious stern made it easy to monitor small boat traffic and the twice-daily diving operations of up to 20 people.
+Two cooks prepared meals in the Virazon II galley for up to 40 people eating on two ships (Virazon II and Arkeo); the five-ton A-frame was used to lower various pieces of safety equipment to the seabed, and the spacious stern made it easy to monitor small boat traffic and the twice-daily diving operations of up to 20 people.

 At the invitation of Hakan Öniz, the team was joined by three deepwater Trimix (nitrogen-oxygen-helium) divers from Sinop University.
 They brought with them enough mixed gas for one dive, but owing to the presence of a Nitrox (nitrogen-oxygen) blender aboard Virazon II, they were able to mix their own gas and complete at least one deep (90 m) dive to look for any archaeological evidence that the wreck spilled over the ledge on which it sits; none was found.